Muldersdrift

-Muldersdrift, in the Gauteng Province of South Africa, is a picturesque rural area situated 27 km north-west of the CBD of Johannesburg, between Johannesburg and the Magaliesberg mountain range.
-The area falls under the West Rand District Municipality, and is part of Mogale City.
+Muldersdrift, in the Gauteng Province of South Africa, is a picturesque rural area situated 27 km north-west of Johannesburg, between Johannesburg and the Magaliesberg mountain range.
+The area falls under the West Rand District Municipality, and is part of the Mogale City Local Municipality.

 Located in the Kromdraai Valley and on the Crocodile River, Muldersdrift forms part of the Crocodile Ramble, a scenic tourist route generally regarded as the most popular of all the craft routes around South Africa.
 Muldersdrift is the gateway to the West Rand, and forms part of Cradle of Humankind World Heritage Site.

 History

 Muldersdrift is found on a drift, a ford offering a safe crossing point of the Crocodile River.
 The river crossing point was on an old wagon route that lead from Pretoria in the north-east to Potchefstroom in the south-west.
 The area was said to have been settled in 1840s as farmland and the area acquired its name in 1866 after the Mulder family when they camped close to the river when they were unable to across the drift due to flooding.
 The spot would soon become an outspan (resting spot) site for horse and oxen on the wagon route and would attract a postmaster long before the discovery of gold on the Witwatersrand.